What Is Stakeholder Mapping?

 What is stakeholder mapping in customer success?

 Stakeholder mapping identifies and tracks all relevant people at a customer organization: decision-makers, influencers, users, and blockers.
 It documents their roles, sentiment, engagement level, and relationships to each other.
+This is a common area of focus for customer success teams working to improve their approach to Stakeholder Mapping.

 Why is multi-threading important?

 Multi-threaded accounts (relationships with multiple stakeholders) are more resilient to champion departure, more likely to renew, and more likely to expand.
 Single-threaded accounts are fragile because the entire relationship depends on one person.
+This is a common area of focus for customer success teams working to improve their approach to Stakeholder Mapping.

 How often should stakeholder maps be updated?

 Review and update stakeholder maps at every QBR (quarterly at minimum).
 Additionally, update whenever you learn about role changes, departures, or new hires at the customer organization.
 Set alerts for LinkedIn changes.
+This is a common area of focus for customer success teams working to improve their approach to Stakeholder Mapping.

 Get the Weekly Pulse